 In 2000, Capt.
 Sherlock was assigned to the faculty of the Armed Forces School of Music as a theory and ear training instructor and was promoted to sergeant.
 Over the next several years, he was instrumental in redesigning and writing the theory curriculum before attending the Senior Musician Course.
 Promoted to staff sergeant in 2004, he returned to the faculty in 2005 and added rehearsal conductor to his duties.

 Capt.
 Sherlock received his warrant in 2007 while attending The Basic School for Marine Officers in Quantico, Va., where he graduated among the top ten (2%) in his class.
 He took his first position as Officer in Charge of the U.S. Marine Corps Forces Pacific Band (MARFORPAC) in Kaneohe Bay, Hawaii, in 2007, and was promoted to chief warrant officer 2 in 2008.
 In 2011, Capt.
-Sherlock assumed leadership of the Marine Forces Reserve Band in New Orleans and was promoted to chief warrant officer 3 in 2014.
+Sherlock assumed leadership of the Marine Corps Band New Orleans and was promoted to chief warrant officer 3 in 2014.
 He returned to the MARFORPAC Band in 2015 prior to joining “The President’s Own.”

 As Assistant Director, Capt.
 Sherlock's responsibilities include conducting the Marine Band and Chamber Orchestra in their winter/spring concert series and summer concerts on the National Mall as well as at ceremonies in the national capital region and at the White House.
 Additionally, he serves as a supervisor for the acclaimed fall and winter Chamber Music Series, which feature the virtuoso musicians of “The President’s Own,” as well as all pre-concert music.